VRichardJP/LoLAnalyzer/README.md

 Warning: I don't guarantee that all the scripts will run on your computer.
 You will need to install quite a bunch of big libraries to make it work.

-I know it would be cool to have a .exe to double-click, but python is not that easy to distribute, so I won't provide any executable
+I know it would be cool to have a .exe to double-click, but python is not that easy to distribute, so I won't provide any executable.
+Besides, you don't really want to download a 2Gb .exe, do you? (numpy, tensorflow and many others libraries are really heavy).
+However, I might create a pip package in a near future.

 I may provide a demo network in a near future, but I can't maintain a network updated on a daily basis.
 I you want to seriously use this app you will have to train your own network.
 I would even recommend you to test and design your own networks.